 \paragraph{Training} We train the model to minimise \autoref{eq:rec_adj}, using Adam \citep{kingma2014adam} with initial learning rate of 0.0005.
 The learning rate is then decreased during training using a reduce-on-plateau schedule.
 We set the batch size to 32 and train the model by monitoring the validation loss with a patience of 20 epochs.
 We use negative edge sampling when computing the loss so as to have a balanced supervisory signal when processing sparse graphs.
 For all details, we refer the reader to our code.

-\paragraph{Testing} In order to effectively evaluate the quality of a graph reconstruction, we first need to binarise its soft adjacency matrix $\hat{A} \in [0, 1]^{|\gV| \times |\gV|}$ (cf. \autoref{eq:rec_adj}).
+\paragraph{Testing} In order to effectively evaluate the quality of a graph reconstruction, we first need to binarize its soft adjacency matrix $\hat{A} \in [0, 1]^{|\gV| \times |\gV|}$ (cf. \autoref{eq:rec_adj}).
 Therefore, at test time, we fine-tune a threshold $\hat{t} \in (0, 1)$ on the validation set as to maximize the F1 score of validation-set graph reconstructions.
-Once we have threshold $\hat{t}$, we can binarise soft adjecency matrices of test-set graphs and then compute the F1 scores thereof.
+Once we have threshold $\hat{t}$, we can binarize soft adjacency matrices of test-set graphs and then compute the F1 scores thereof.